mohamedarish/malo/README.md

 - 16/9 First push.
 - 17/9 Made making the algorithm a streamlined process and thought of a way to do it.
+- 17/9 Update 2: Made significant updates to the convertor function.